Bow varieties as symplectic reductions of $T^*(G/P)$: Equivariant cohomology of 2 -row bow varieties

-Notice that $H^3(U)=H^3(U\cap V)=0$ and $H^3(V)\neq 0$.
-So we know that $H^3(Core(1;2,2))\neq 0$. \begin{remark} In \cite{KRYLOV2021108034}, it's shown that ordinary cohomology of bow varieties are concentrated in even degrees if the row vector satisfies so-called ``almost dominant" conditions.
+\begin{remark} In \cite{Krylov:2021}, it's shown that ordinary cohomology of bow varieties are concentrated in even degrees if the row vector satisfies so-called ``almost dominant" conditions.
 What we have just calculated is the very first example breaking this condition and the calculation tells us its ordinary cohomology is not concentrated in even degrees. \end{remark} \begin{remark} Notice that ordinary cohomology of flag varieties always vanishes at odd degrees.
 Now consider the Kirwan map for bow varieties

-where $U$ is a unipotent group, in which $H^*_{U}(T^* Fl)\cong H^*(T^* Fl)$.
-What we have just shown is the first one is concentrated in even degrees and the latter one has nonzero cohomology in odd degrees.
+where $\mathbb{U}$ is a unipotent group, in which $H^*_{U}(T^* Fl)\cong H^*(T^* Fl)$.
+We have just proved that the first one is concentrated in even degrees and the latter one has nonzero cohomology in odd degrees.
 Hence we know that the Kirwan surjectivity does not in general hold for ordinary cohomology of bow varieties. \end{remark}